The EU’s ‘Artificial Intelligence Act’ – New European Regulation of AI

 • Ensuring that where you are using AI and those models process personal data, you are always acting in compliance with the GDPR rules.
 You should continue to always work towards GDPR compliance.

-This will be sweeping and far-reaching legislation, so affected businesses should take active steps to review the law, and its requirements and prepare in advance for its implementation.
+This will be sweeping and far-reaching legislation, so affected businesses should take active steps to review the law, and its requirements and prepare for its implementation.
 If in doubt about your legal obligations, legal advice is vital.

 What does the future look like for the UK?